Avantgarde95/PathFinder/README.md

 The character will choose one of them and simulate it.
   - Press ```clear``` to clear the panel.

-- Required : python 2.7 (with Tkinter support)
+- Requirements
+  - Python 2.7 (Run .py file.)
+  - or Python 3.X (Run .py3 file.)